selmapapic/ThePenaPalace-AR-app/README.md

 # The Pena Palace AR app

 This is a simple AR application made in Unity as a university project.
+The model shown is made in Blender and it is the model of *The Pena Palace*.
-The model of The Pena Palace is made in Blender.
+> The Pena Palace is a Romanticist castle in the municipality of Sintra, situated just a few kilometers away from Lisbon, Portugal.

 ## Instructions for use